-- You will use a multi channel analyzer to determine x-ray energies.
+- You will use a multi-channel analyzer to determine x-ray energies.
 The multi-channel analyzer is mounted on a card inside the PC.
-A multi channel analyzer measures all of the voltage pulses from the proportional tube and sorts them into bins according to their strength.
+A multi-channel analyzer measures all the voltage pulses from the proportional tube and sorts them into bins according to their strength.
 Each bin records pulses that fall within a set energy range and the bins form a sequential array so that the bin number N is proportional to the strength of the voltage pulse (which, if we use a proportional tube, is proportional to the x-ray energy.)

 - First measure the x-ray spectra of six known samples: Al, Ti, Cu, Zr, Ag, and Te.
 Save your data to files that you can read later.